 - A robust user module

 In fact, whatever we're going to learn in this module is already packaged as a configurable and extensible open source library, which you can just include in your project and jump to coding your business logic.
 Click here to know more about it and get the getting started video tutorial or book for FREE.

 Click here to see detailed content.

 Prerequisites: If you have completed our module III, you're good to go!
 Or, at least you should have some basic knowledge of Spring Framework’s Dependency Injection, Java configuration, Boot, MVC, Security and Spring Data JPA.

-Price: This would be a premium course, costing you USD 297 after release.
+Video tutorial price: The video tutorial would cost you USD 297 after release.
 But, if you pre-order now, you'll get it only for USD

 Don't waste time!
 Grab it now and start learning the right way!